spotDL/spotify-downloader/Code Docs/modules.md

 <br><br>

+## spotDlApp

+Serves as the boundary between platform (python) and application logic.
+This class allows us to setup dependency injection (constructor injection, in this case) at the platform boundary, meaning we can test our apps logic from the platform boundary to the network boundary.

+<br><br>

 ## spotifyClient

-The 'spotifyClient' module is a wrapper around `spotipy.Spotify` class, it ensures that there is only one instance of the `Spotify` class at runtime and that the same class is shared across multiple 'internal name-spaces' instead of creating new clients each time.
-Essentially, it implements a 'singleton' pattern.
+The 'spotifyClient' module is a wrapper around `spotipy.Spotify` class.
+It provides flexibility should we decide to switch to something other than spotipy.

+<br><br>

+## spotifyClientFactory

+Builds an instance of the SpotifyClient class.
+Injecting this factory into the SpotDlApp class provides us a unified means to create  instances both in production and in test, bolstering confidence in our end-to-end configuration of the app.

 <br><br>